What is a marginal tax rate?

 Marginal tax vs. flat tax

-A flat tax rate means that all taxpayers pay the same percentage of their income, no matter how much they earn.
+A flat tax means that all taxpayers pay the same percentage of their income, no matter how much they earn.
 So someone earning $50,000 would pay the same percentage of their income as someone earning $500,000.

 Translation: In the US, taxable income is taxed federally on a progressive scale, meaning that higher incomes are taxed at higher rates.